Winterizing a 2-Stroke Outboard Motor

 Changing the Gearcase Lube

 Step 2.
-Remove the drain screw and washer, and let the oil fully drain.
+Remove the drain screw and washer, and let the lower unit oil drain out.

 Step 3.
 Attach a gear lube pump to the drain hole and pump new gear oil into the gearcase until it reaches the vent hole.

 Step 4.
 Reinstall the vent screw, remove the gear lube pump, and reinstall the drain screw and washer.
 Wipe away any excess oil from around the vent and drain screws.

 When left standing for weeks or months, fuel begins to oxidize and go stale, and the methanol attracts water molecules.
 Fuel stabilizer stops fuel from breaking down and oxidizing, and absorbs any water molecules attracted by the methanol.

 Step 1.
 Add fuel stabilizer to your outboard's fuel system.

 NOTE: Follow the recommendations on the fuel stabilizer's packaging to avoid over- or under-saturation.